MapColonies/labels-and-annotations/README.md

 ## Migrations

 ### v0.x.x to v1
-Rename the library name from `mc-labels-and-annotations` to `mcLabelsAndAnnotations` in your `Chart.yaml` dependencies and update the references in your templates accordingly.
+Rename the library name from `mc-labels-and-annotations` to `mclabels` in your `Chart.yaml` dependencies and update the references in your templates accordingly.